d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 whereas one that has only a limited expressive power but still manages to explain the data well is probably closer to the truth.
-In philosophy, this is closely related to Popper’s criterion of falsifiability of a scientific theory: a theory is good if it fits data and if there are specific tests that can be used to disprove it.
+In philosophy, this is closely related to Popper's criterion of falsifiability of a scientific theory: a theory is good if it fits data and if there are specific tests that can be used to disprove it.